NIVA-Denmark/ambiR/paper/paper.md

 valign="baseline" href="https://orcid.org/0000-0003-0428-9940"} created the
 artwork used in the ambiR logo.

+Nanna M. Christensen and Marie N. Jørgensen provided valuable feedback in testing a prototype of this R-package.

 ÁB, SP, IM and JMG received support from the GES4SEAS project, approved under the HORIZON-CL6-2021-BIODIV-01-04 call: 'Assess and predict integrated impacts of cumulative direct and indirect stressors on coastal and marine biodiversity,